Poopiyo/Week-5-IP-5/ReadMe.md

 # Job Card Creation Bot

+## Review Instructions:

+- In order for anyone (TMs in this case) to run/test your projects on their devices.
+Follow the following steps:

 ## Requirements:
 - UiPath Studio and Robot Agent connected to your machine and a Chrome UiPath Extention Enabled
 - Microsoft Excel (Office)